gbrlalmd/dlSpotify/README.md

 ```
 python main.py
 ```
+Choose the option between 1 and 2.(3 not implemented yet xd)

-Insert the Spotify Playlist URL or URI (you can get these by right-clicking the playlist then "Share > Copy Playlist Link/Copy Spotify URI") and press enter.
+Insert the Spotify URL or URI for the Playlist/Album (you can get these by right-clicking the playlist then "Share > Copy Playlist Link/Copy Spotify URI") and press enter.

-After finish, the songs will be on a new folder with the playlist name at the parent directory.
+After finish, the songs will be on a new folder with the playlist or album name at the parent directory.